Fully Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

 High online sample complexity and lack of performance guarantees of existing methods present a major barrier to the widespread adoption of offline RL.
 In this paper, we introduce SOReL and TOReL, two theoretically grounded approaches to tackle these core issues.
-For SOReL, we introduce a model-based Bayesian approach for offline RL and exploit predictive uncertainty to approximate regret.
-To tune hyperparameters and ensure accurate regret quantification, we minimise the PIL.
-In TOReL, we extend our fully offline hyperparameter tuning algorithm to general offline RL methods.
-Our empirical evaluations confirm SOReL is a reliable method for safe offline RL with accurate regret quantification and TOReL achieves near-oracle performance with \emph{offline data alone}, resulting in significant savings in online samples for hyperparameter tuning without sacrificing performance.
+SOReL is a model-based Bayesian method that exploits predictive uncertainty to approximate online value entirely offline.
+Hyperparameters of the dynamics model and posterior are tuned by minimising and calibrating the PIL, while hyperparameters of the BAMDP solver are selected using predictive performance from posterior-sampled rollouts.
+TOReL extends this fully offline tuning procedure to general offline RL algorithms.
+Empirically, SOReL provides reliable offline performance estimates, and TOReL enables fully offline hyperparameter selection, substantially reducing online tuning requirements without sacrificing performance.